moiseyalaev/Redis-Proxy/README.md

 ## Algorithmic Complexity of Cache Operations

 ### 1. Inserting an Item - `O(1)`:
-- Utilizing `OrderedDict`, which is simply a Dictoinary with a doubly linked list, inserting an item into the cache is a constant time complexity operation.
+- Utilizing `OrderedDict`, which is simply a Dictionary with a doubly linked list, inserting an item into the cache is a constant time complexity operation.

 ### 2. Retrieving an Item - `O(1)`:
 - Retrieving an item, due to hashing, is also a constant time operation.
-In the extremly rare case of a hash collision, complexity could be reduced to `O(n)`.
+In the extremely rare case of a hash collision, complexity could be reduced to `O(n)`.

 ### 3. Evicting an Item - `O(1)`:
 - Evicting the least recently used item is achieved using `popitem(last = False)` method of `OrderedDict`, ensuring a constant time operation.